meitarim/adblocky/README.md

-Adblock Plus for Chrome, Opera and Safari
+Adblocky for Chrome, Opera and Safari
 =========================================

 This repository contains the platform-specific Adblock Plus source code for